|TyEL basic insurance|

 The risks of Varma’s insurance business are linked to the sufficiency of the insurance contributions collected and the technical provisions accumulated from them in relation to the pensions that are the company’s responsibility.
 Because common calculation bases can be changed annually, and the clearing system acts as a buffer for all insurance risks concerning earnings-related pension insurance institutions, the risk for the individual pension institution lies in its deviation from the average of the pension system.

 The equalisation provision, which contains a risk-theory-based lower and upper limit, helps the companies to prepare for fluctuations in their annual insurance business results.
-Varma’s equalisation provision under TyEL was approximately EUR 1,075 million at the end of 2012, which is about 6.0 per cent of the total payroll of the insured.
-The corresponding risk components included in TyEL contributions totalled approximately 4.0 per cent of the total payroll in 2013.
+Var-ma’s equalisation provision under TyEL was approximately EUR 1,148 million at the end of 2014, which is about 6.5 per cent of the total payroll of the insured.
+The corresponding risk components included in TyEL contributions totalled approximately 3.7 per cent of the total payroll in 2014.

 The greatest fluctuation in the insurance business relates to disability pensions.
-In terms of the disability and unemployment pension component, the amount of Varma’s equalisation provision corresponds to the funded pension expenditure of more than three years.
+In terms of the disability pension component, the amount of Varma’s equalisation provision corresponds to nearly four years of funded pension expenditure under Varma’s responsibility.

 Technical provisions are calculated per person and insurance during the spring following the financial year in an annual calculation, after employers have provided the required earnings data.
 The Finnish Centre for Pensions carries out the clearing in the autumn following the financial year, at which time the remaining components of the technical provisions can be calculated.
 The calculation of the technical provisions in the Financial Statements is based on estimates.

-According to the annual calculation, the structure of Varma’s technical provisions on 31 December 2012 was as follows:
+According to the calculation, the structure of Varma’s technical provisions on 31 December 2014 was as follows:

 Neither the age structure of the employees insured by Varma nor the employers’ size or lines of business deviate significantly from the average for all earnings-related pension institutions, and the company’s equalisation provision is somewhat higher than the average.
 Thus Varma carries little risk relating to an atypical insurance portfolio.

 Risk management in insurance business applies insurance technique analyses.
-Insurance risks are analysed using, for example, risk assumption analysis (mortality, disability intensity), financial statements and business result analysis (insurance technique, distribution of responsibility) and, for example, when compiling statistics on contribution losses and disability pension expenditure.
+Insurance risks are analysed using, for example, a risk assumption analysis (mortality, disability intensity), financial statements and business result analyses (insurance technique, distribution of responsibility) and, e.g., by compiling statistics on contribution losses and disability pension expenditure.
 In drawing up the financial statements, in particular the estimate of the insured’s payroll may deviate from the final sum.
-This is reflected in the company’s premium income and the amount of technical provisions, but hardly affects the company’s result.
+This is reflected in the company’s premium income and in the amount of technical provisions, but has little effect on the company’s result.

-A part of the interest credited on technical provisions (10%) is determined retroactively and is based on the pension-insurance companies’ actual equity returns.
+A part of the interest credited on technical provisions (10%) is determined retroactively and is based on the pension insurance companies’ actual equity returns.
 An equity-linked provision for current and future bonuses, which is between -10 per cent and +5 per cent of the technical provisions, helps the insurance companies to carry the risks involved.
 If a pension institution’s equity returns differ from the average, it must employ its solvency capital to carry the risks that this involves.
 When the average equity return is calculated, the weight of the largest pension institutions is limited to 15 per cent.
+In conjunction with the pension reform, the labour market organisations agreed to raise the equity-linked provision for current and future bonuses to 20 per cent as of the beginning of 2017.
+At the same time, the limits for the equity-linked provision for current and future bonuses will be raised.

 The following table presents the allocation of investments and certain other items according to solvency group at year-end.